Back pain and your best options

 What is a physical or movement examination?

-A movement or mechanical examination completed by a skilled physical therapist is the front-line method of choice for improving back or spine pain.
+A movement or mechanical examination completed by a skilled physical therapist is the front-line method for improving back or spine pain.
 Often, you’re able to see a physical therapist without a prescription.

-Your therapist then obtains baselines and examines if your pain changes with specific movements.
+Step 2: Your therapist then obtains baselines and examines if your pain changes with specific movements.
 When working with a certified McKenzie or movement-based physical therapist, the response you note with these movements allows your therapist to sub-classify your pain into a movement category.
-This helps the therapist build a truly individualized program and forecast the likely course of action and time needed to feel better.
+This helps the therapist build an individualized program and forecast the likely course of action and time needed to feel better.

 - Improve range of motion